TheAssemblyArmada/Thyme/README.md

 If you don't have the disc version or just want to run an executable directly, you will need to generate `thyme.exe` using the exe patching guide on the [Thyme Wiki](https://github.com/TheAssemblyArmada/Thyme/wiki).

 Now you have the Generals: Zero Hour installation ready, you can [download the latest version](https://github.com/TheAssemblyArmada/Thyme/releases).
-You will have to expand the Assets to dolwnload the latest thyme_x86_dll.zip.
+You will have to expand the assets to download the latest thyme_x86_dll.zip.
 You could also [build Thyme yourself](#building-thyme-yourself).

-The easiest way to get Thyme to actually run is to place `thyme.exe` or `launchthyme.exe` together with `thyme.dll` in the Generals: Zero Hour installation folder.
-You can then launch `thyme.exe` or `launchthyme.exe` from that directory or create a shortcut to them.
+The easiest way to get Thyme to actually run is to place `thymelauncher.exe` together with `thyme.dll` in the Generals: Zero Hour installation folder.
+You can then launch `thymelauncher.exe` from that directory or create a shortcut to them.

 ### Disclaimer